 SAIT Continuing Education and Professional Studies offers the following one-year programs for International Students, delivered in person on SAIT campus in Calgary, Alberta, Canada.
-Completing two one-year programs consecutively will qualify you for a three-year Post-Graduation Work Permit (PGWP).
+Completing two one-year programs consecutively may qualify you for a Post-Graduation Work Permit (PGWP) depending on when you applied.
 Learn more about each program, including available intakes:

 Mandatory fees are necessary to provide services that benefit all students.
 Students are unable to opt out of the following mandatory fees: